DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/README.md

-# New York Airbnb Analysis
+# Predicting the Price of New York City Airbnbs

-## Contributors/Authors
+## Contributors / Authors
 - Riddhi Battu
 - Oliver Gullery
 - Rashi Selarka
 - Prithvi Sureka

 ## Project Summary
 At the heart of our exploration lies the vibrant, dynamic world of New York City's Airbnb landscape.
-Our project dives into the rich dataset detailing Airbnb's listing activity and metrics within NYC for the data from 2011 to December 2023.
-Through our analysis, we aim to uncover patterns and insights into the hosts' world, geographical distribution of listings, and the underlying factors driving the popularity and pricing strategies across different neighborhoods.
-This gives us a unique lens to understand the nuances of urban hospitality and its ripple effects on local tourism and community dynamics.
+Our project dives into rich data from [insideairbnb.com](http://insideairbnb.com/get-the-data/) detailing Airbnb's listing activity and review metrics within NYC from 2011 to December 2023.
+Through our analysis, we aim to uncover patterns and insights into the geographical distribution of listings, the trends in reviews, and the underlying factors driving popularity and pricing across all boroughs of NYC.
+This investigation can give us a unique lens to understand the nuances of urban hospitality and its ripple effects on local tourism and community dynamics, and specific to NYC, can help us better understand the impact of Local Law 18 on Airbnb prices.

 ## How to Run This Analysis